-Question: How do the issues for a business differ from those for an individual?
+Question: How do the issues for a business planning to protect its assets differ from those for an individual?

-- Protection business assets really allows you to use all the various business structures that are available in today’s world, such as:
+- Protection planning for business assets really allows you to use all the various business structures that are available in today’s world, such as:

 - Limited Liability Company.
 A combination of a partnership and a corporation, they allow limited liability and charging order protection.
 They are great business entities to utilize.
 They are recognized in every state and can be taxed in numerous different ways.
 The members can be active and still maintain their limited liability.